-At the time of each document update the ITCTC will re-publish the Transportation Improvement Program (TIP), the Long Range Plan (LRP) and the Unified Planning Work Program (UPWP) documents in draft form for public review.
-As a rule, the ITCTC will advertise a thirty (30) day public comment period for TIP, LRP and the UPWP updates.
-A forty-five (45) day public comment period is required for revisions to the Public Involvement Procedures.
+At the time of each document update the ITCTC will re-publish the Transportation Improvement Program (TIP), the Long-Range Transportation Plan (LRTP) and the Unified Planning Work Program (UPWP) documents in draft form for public review.
+As a rule, the ITCTC will advertise a minimum thirty (30) day public comment period for TIP, LRTP and the UPWP updates.
+A minimum fortyfive (45) day public comment period is required for revisions to the Public Involvement Procedures.
 A different public comment period may be implemented at the direction of the Planning Committee.
-All the draft documents will be posted on the ITCTC web site for those with Internet access and will be available in the local libraries, town and village halls and Board Of Representatives Offices in printed form for public review.
-Public notice of the comment period will be advertised in a newspaper of general circulation, as well as on the ITCTC website.
+All the draft documents will be posted on the ITCTC web site , and for those without Internet access, hardcopies will be made available in local libraries, town and village halls and the ITCTC Offices for public review.
+Public notice of the comment period will also be advertised in a newspaper of general circulation, as well as on the ITCTC website.

-When it becomes necessary to amend the TIP or the UPWP documents, the process shall be governed by the guidelines established in the Unified Operations Plan (UOP).
-In accordance with federal regulations, an additional public comment period is necessary if the revised TIP or Long Range Plan differs significantly from the version that was made available for public comment initially, so as to raise new material issues which interested parties could not reasonably have foreseen from the public involvement efforts (23 CFR 450.316(a)(1)(viii)).
+When it becomes necessary to amend the TIP or UPWP documents, the process shall be governed by the guidelines established in the Unified Operations Plan (UOP).
+In accordance with federal regulations, an additional public comment period is necessary if the revised TIP or Long-Range Transportation Plan differs significantly from the version that was made available for public comment initially, so as to raise new material issues which interested parties could not reasonably have foreseen from the public involvement efforts.